 - Salt and pepper to taste

-Heat the butter and oil at low heat, when the pan is hot add the garlic, tomatoes, onion, salt and pepper to taste, cook for 10 min and add the wine and let simmer for 3 min for the alcohol in the wine to dissolved.
+Heat the butter and oil at low heat, when the frying pan is hot add the garlic, tomatoes, onion, salt and pepper to taste, cook for 10 min and add the wine and let simmer for 3 min for the alcohol in the wine to dissolved.

 After 15 add the parsley and let cook for 3 more minutes.
+Once the sauce is done, set aside.